Forty-three years ago in India, I stumbled across a man who would change my life forever. Meeting him was like looking in a mirror at my own destiny.

 On March 28, 1976, he gave me “sannyas” and new name: Anand Milarepa.
 He explained that Milarepa was a yogi/saint who lived in Tibet during the tenth century AD and that I should find the book called “The One Hundred Thousand Songs of Milarepa” and tune into it.

 On January 19, 1990, the master left-his-body.
 Shortly before this, he dropped his name and asked people to refer to him simply as, “Osho”: a word used to describe someone who has become one with the oceanic experience of existence.
 Since this time, my connection with him (or should I say myself) has both deepened and expanded.
 By this I mean his light shines throughout my inner and outer world like a rainbow — always bringing new insights, new understandings, and greater ecstasies.
 My disciplehood has become what he himself would call a Great Affair: a love affair with the whole of Existence.

 Osho continues to be the greatest inspiration in my life.
 I am and will be forever grateful to him.
 To this day, I experience him at the core of my being.
 The longing that took me to his feet so many years before continues to take me ever deeper within myself: an eternal voyage of self discovery.

-In Osho’s vision, we are only on this beautiful planet to celebrate and rejoice the great mystery of life – with our songs, our dances, our silences of the heart.
+My music reflects a personal understanding of love and meditation.
+Its themes are universal and can be appreciated by all fellow travelers on the Path.
+For, in Osho’s vision, we are on this beautiful planet for one thing only: to celebrate and rejoice the great mystery of Life with our songs, our dances, our silences of the heart.
 As humanity moves into the twenty-first century, this message could never be more relevant.